gwax/www-gwax/posts/2006/01/unsticking-stuck-lcd-pixels.rst

 `rgb5.gif </images/posts/rgb5.gif>`__ and `rgb7.gif </images/posts/rgb7.gif>`__), which
 serve the same purpose as the video and are substantially smaller in size (1.2KB vs 1.5MB).
-The great thing about these is they're essentially platform independant and require no video codecs at all.
+The great thing about these is they're essentially platform independent and require no video codecs at all.
 To fix your dead pixels, just fire up a graphical web browser, point yourself at one of the images, move the browser window so that the image is under your dead pixel, massage the screen a little and with luck the